NESARA: Further developments

 After Goodwin began commenting on NESARA, other Internet-based conspiracy theorists latched onto it.
 One supporter, Sheldan Nidle, ties the imminent NESARA announcement into his years-old prophecy of an imminent large scale UFO visitation by benevolent aliens (occasionally on his website reports, but more prominently in his videos, seminars and public appearances).
-Jennifer Lee, who used to publish internet NESARA status reports almost daily on her now defunct site, discussed a host of other-worldly and "interdimensional" beings who are helping behind the scenes to get NESARA announced.
+Jennifer Lee, who published NESARA status reports almost daily on her now-defunct site, discussed a host of other-worldly and "interdimensional" beings who are helping behind the scenes to get NESARA announced.
 Late Internet conspiracy theorist Sherry Shriner, who operated multiple websites, saw NESARA as linked to malevolent reptiloid aliens she asserted long controlled the U.S. government.

-Some NESARA supporters also make the claim that otherworldly beings are working to get NESARA announced.
+Some NESARA supporters also claim that otherworldly beings are working to get NESARA announced.
 These include a "channeled" cosmic being called "Hatonn" (an android Pleiadean), and another named "Sananda".
 According to some proponents of Ascended Master Teachings, such as Joshua David Stone, Sheldan Nidle, and Luis Prada, "Sananda" is the "galactic name" of Ascended Master Jesus, which he uses in his role as Commander-in-Chief of the Ashtar Command flying saucer fleet.
 "Pallas Athena" is regarded as being the Vice-Commander of the saucer fleet.
 Ashtar (Ashtar Sheran) is regarded in these teachings as being third-in-command.
 The designation of George W. Bush as a disguised reptilian often co-occurred with this claim.
 Goodwin has claimed that Ascended Master Saint Germain came down from the etheric plane to physically meet with heads of banks and world leaders regarding the NESARA announcement.